 Only I, Elena Fedorova.
-Although I take boudoir photos outside, in the nature (as shown in my art project “Tropical Boudoir photography”) at the beach or cenotes, I always choose locations as private as possible.
-This is one of the reasons why I schedule boudoir photosessions in the morning, when most of people are still at their hotels sleeping or enjoying pool time.
+Although I take boudoir photos outside, in nature (as shown in my art project “Tropical Boudoir photography”) at the beach or cenotes, I always choose locations as private as possible.
+This is why I schedule boudoir photo sessions in the morning when most people are still at their hotels sleeping or enjoying pool time.

 Do you do nudes?

 Yes, I do, upon request.
 There is nothing like a true artistic nude in black and white.
-If during the photoshoot, you decide to, or decide not to, that is completely your decision.
+If you decide to or decide not to, that is entirely your decision during the photoshoot.

 Underwater photography FAQ

 Where do you usually do underwater photo sessions?

 In islands like Isla Mujeres, Cozumel or in cenotes.

 I am not a good swimmer, but I still want underwater photos?